Blue Bird All American: Alternative-fuel vehicles

 In 1991, Blue Bird took part in a California Energy Commission program to develop modern, low-emissions school buses.
 Following the development of prototype derived from a GMC-chassis conventional, Blue Bird supplied 10 buses using a GMC engine converted to run on compressed natural gas.
 For subsequent phases of the program, the CNG buses were rear-engine All Americans, using engines supplied by John Deere.

-Outside of the California school bus study, CNG school buses became an option, with Blue Bird offering an 8.1L John Deere CNG engine as an option for the rear-engine All American alongside its TC/2000 counterpart.
+Following the 1991 CEC bus study, Blue Bird has continued to offer a CNG-fueled version of the All American; the third-generation All American retained the 8.1L John Deere CNG engine as an option (alongside its TC/2000 counterpart).